tc39/notes/meetings/2016-05/may-24.md

 DH: Perfect is the enemy of the good.
 Literature on this requires a complete cost model with a lots of complex formal semantics detail.
 We don't want this in ECMA-262, too complex.
 We can specify this morally.
 We don't have to be mathematical here.

-MS: if the spec is written in such a way that recursion can continue indefinitely and Chakra cannot do it, then it is not compliant.
+MLS: if the spec is written in such a way that recursion can continue indefinitely and Chakra cannot do it, then it is not compliant.

 DH: I agree, there has to be human judgement to do this.